VA Regional Office

 Understanding VA Form Letters

-Once your claim is filed, you begin receiving letters from the VA containing information which appears contradictory and full of legalese.
-These are called VA development letters and are required by federal statute.
+Once your claim is filed, you will receive letters from the VA containing information which often appears contradictory and is always full of legalese.
+These are called VA "development letters."
+VA sends development letters because they are required by federal statute.

-However, there are some things you can look for to ensure the VA is processing your claim appropriately.
-First, you need to ensure they are considering all of the disabilities which you claimed.
-It is not unusual for VA to miss issues, especially if you have claimed lots of disabilities.
-This is important because if the VA misses an issue and it is discovered later in the claims process, the VA must stop processing the claim and initiate development on this missed issue(s).
-This causes unnecessary delays in getting your claim completed.
+- Has VA Identified All Your Disabilities?
+Ensure VA is considering all the disabilities you claimed.
+It is not unusual for VA to miss issues, especially if you have claimed many disabilities.
+Double-checking VA is important because if VA misses an issue and it is discovered later in the claims process, VA must stop processing your claim and initiate development on the missed issue(s).
+This causes unnecessary delays in completing your claim.